derekrgreene/Certstream-Scout/README.md

 ## 🔧 Requirements

-- Go ≥ v1.21
-- Docker
+- Docker - That's it!
+All other dependencies are containerized
-- NATS server
-- Certstream server

 ## 🐳 Installation